 As a human, your mind has scripts that play over and over.
 The scripts say you’re dumb, you’re fat, you’re useless, you’re not worth it, you’re not worthy, your life is shit, etc…they never lead to the conclusion that you are brilliant and beautiful.
+I call these scripts asshole brain, which I talk about here and here and here!

 Today, let’s take a look at these scripts — we all have them — and let’s work on defeating them.